 absolute stars also in this discipline.
 Car engines were adapted for marine use, in series production and for the races, derived not only from the legendary Tipo 158 and 159, which brought the Brand its two first Formula 1 world titles in history, but also from the Giulietta, Giulia GTA, Montreal, Alfetta, 2600, and others.
 Among the various world, European, and Italian records and titles collected in the different classes, Alfa Romeo won on water almost as much as on land.

-The Museo Alfa Romeo in Arese will pay homage to this less known chapter in the Brand’s history by exhibiting three pieces at the Versilia Yachting Rendez-vous.
+The Museo Alfa Romeo in Arese payed homage to this less known chapter in the Brand’s history by exhibiting three pieces at the Versilia Yachting Rendez-vous.
 Three pieces that are part of the museum’s historical collection but are normally kept in the storage room and not shown to the public.
 The Versilia Yachting Rendez-vous is a showcase for Italian boating excellence, scheduled for May 9-12 in Viareggio.

 First among all is the motorboat Popoli-Alfa Romeo with which Leopoldo Casanova achieved the new speed record of 225 km/h in the KC 500 kg category in 1969.
 The Alfa Romeo 12C was